Jonthmiranda/Hangman-Game-CMD/README.md

 ## Usage

-Start code using a Python compiler or CMD with: '''bash python Hangman.py''';
+Start code using a Python compiler or CMD;

 The code will choose a random word from a list present in the variable "word";